 CSE Certificate Program enrollees are required to complete a project showing the breadth of knowledge gained in the program.
-In general terms, this project should be in the form of either a feature article for Science Editor or a poster presentation at the CSE Annual Meeting or both.
+In general terms, this project should be in the form of either an article for Science Editor or a poster presentation at the CSE Annual Meeting or both.
 Enrollees are encouraged to wait to submit a project until all other requirements are met, however they may do the project in tandem to the program.

-To see examples of the kind of project envisioned, enrollees should look at past poster presentations and review articles in Science Editor.
+To see examples of the kind of project envisioned, enrollees should look at past poster presentations and the below articles in Science Editor.

 Here are some pertinent examples: